-The School Site Council has analyzed the academic performance of all student groups and has considered the effectiveness of key elements of the instructional program for students failing to meet academic performance index (API) and adequate yearly progress growth (AYP) targets.
+The School Site Council has analyzed the academic performance of all student groups and has considered the effectiveness of key elements of the instructional program for students failing to meet student performance targets.
 As a result, it has adopted the following school goals, related actions, and expenditures to raise the academic performance of students not yet meeting state standards:

-SUBJECT:

-LEA GOAL:

 SCHOOL GOAL #7:

-Develop a structure to provide students exposure to career exploration including a career fair held at Silver Springs High School job shadowing and to begin to design a structure for job apprenticeships and work experience.
+Develop a structure to provide students exposure to career exploration including a career fair held at Silver Springs High School, job shadowing and to begin to design a structure for job apprenticeships and work experience.

 Data Used to Form this Goal:

-AYP/Graduation rates
+Graduation rates, Work Experience enrollment and jobs

 Findings from the Analysis of this Data:

 Career and post-secondary exposure has had positive impacts on graduation rates.

 How the School will Evaluate the Progress of this Goal:

-quarter grades, progress reports, attendance data and graduation rates, enrollment in work experience education and post-secondary enrollment.
+Quarter grades, progress reports, attendance data and graduation rates, enrollment in work experience education and post-secondary enrollment.

-Actions to be Taken Timeline Proposed Expenditure(s) to Reach This Goal Responsible Description Туре Funding Source Amount Bring in community business people to meet with students, and share their experiences and knowledge regarding their field of business Spring 2015 initiate job shadowing for students Spring 2015 provide career fair on site Spring 2015

-Actions to be Taken II Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Partnership with Sierra College, both locally and with main campus in Rocklin, CA Student field trip and orientations Sierra College counselors meet with students to help with online registration, orientation and financial aid support Weekly support from district scholarship coordinator Ongoing support provided at school site through senior classes

-The School Site Council has analyzed the academic performance of all student groups and has considered the effectiveness of key elements of the instructional program for students failing to meet academic performance index (API) and adequate yearly progress growth (AYP) targets.
+The School Site Council has analyzed the academic performance of all student groups and has considered the effectiveness of key elements of the instructional program for students failing to meet student performance targets.
 As a result, it has adopted the following school goals, related actions, and expenditures to raise the academic performance of students not yet meeting state standards: